romeeld/AstroAnthro/pages/team.md

 <h2>Astronomy & Society</h2>

 The Astronomy & Society group is based in the Physics & Astronomy Department at the University of the Western Cape.
 Jarita Holbrook is the project lead.

-Astronomy & Society centers on South Africa and includes the following: The film SKA ≥ Karoo Radio Telescope records the expectations of South Africans of the benefits of the Square Kilometre Array.
+Astronomy & Society centers on South Africa and includes the following projects:

+The film SKA ≥ Karoo Radio Telescope records the expectations of South Africans of the benefits of the Square Kilometre Array.

 <p>The master's thesis in <a href="https://www.uwc.ac.za/Faculties/ART/WGS/Pages/default.aspx">Women's and Gender Studies</a>(UWC) by Thembilihle Bongwana titled "Gendered Dynamics in South African Astrophysics: A Case Study of the South African Astronomical Observatory" focuses on the people working at SAAO. </p>

 Holbrook was the videographer on the SKA <a href="https://www.skatelescope.org/shared-sky/">"Shared Sky"</a> art project, several videos were produced as well as a joint <a href="http://maajournal.com/Issues/2016/Vol16-4/Full11.pdf">article</a> with Jose De Prada Samper on |xam skylore.

-Master's student Rodwell Sibusiso Ndlovu's article analysing age as a variable in <a href="https://docs.google.com/forms/d/e/1FAIpQLSeM9JyKKvO_EzP2LlTUd6NBWadPEBRan6HOrWdUe16k4KnEyg/viewform?usp=sf_link">Sky in Our Lives Survey</a> was presented at the <a href="http://www.brera.inaf.it/SEAC2015/index.html">SEAC 2015</a> conference in Rome and published in <a href="http://maajournal.com/Issues/2016/Vol16-4/Full69.pdf">Mediterranean Archaeology and Archaeometry</a>.
+Master's student Rodwell Sibusiso Ndlovu's article analysing education as a variable in <a href="https://docs.google.com/forms/d/e/1FAIpQLSeM9JyKKvO_EzP2LlTUd6NBWadPEBRan6HOrWdUe16k4KnEyg/viewform?usp=sf_link">Sky in Our Lives Survey</a> was presented at the <a href="http://www.brera.inaf.it/SEAC2015/index.html">SEAC 2015</a> conference in Rome and published in <a href="http://maajournal.com/Issues/2016/Vol16-4/Full69.pdf">Mediterranean Archaeology and Archaeometry</a>.
 Master's student Tshawekazi Sinako Mgudlwa is currently editing another article using the data from The Sky in Our Lives Survey.

 This research is supported by NRF grant CSUR13092748577.